Latest stable version is 2.1

 - DragonFly BSD: You can install MuseScore from the ports collection:

-Older versions of Mac OS X
+For older versions of Mac OS X

-Unsupported versions of Windows
+Unsupported versions for Windows

 MuseScore is a GNU GPL licensed open-source program.

 - Download the source files for the stable release of MuseScore.